Contact Us

 How does Botox treat sweating?

-Excessive sweating, or hyperhidrosis, is a very debilitating condition.
+Botox Injections For MigrainesExcessive sweating, or hyperhidrosis, is a very debilitating condition.
 Hyperhidrosis can occur on the hands, feet, underarms, and scalp – basically anywhere that there are sweat glands.
 It can cause significant social anxiety, not to mention damage clothes.
-Botulinum toxin has been very effective in treated excess sweating and is FDA-approved for the treatment of hyperhidrosis.
+In clinical trials, botulinum toxin has been very effective in treated excess sweating and is FDA-approved for the treatment of hyperhidrosis.

 The Botox is injected into the areas being treated.
 The toxin actually paralyzes the tiny muscles that surround each sweat gland.
 Most people see significant reduction in sweating within a week and the results can last 6-12 months.
 Higher doses of toxin are required when treating hyperhidrosis.

-If you are concerned about the appearance of your lines and wrinkles, Botulinum Toxin may be right for you.
+If you are concerned about the appearance of your lines and facial wrinkles, botulinum toxin may be right for you.
+Botox has been tested repeatedly in clinical trials and used by many patients around the world and has proven to be an effective treatment for wrinkles and lines.
 You should be evaluated by a Board-Certified Plastic Surgeon or Board Certified Dermatologist.
 They will be able to tell you if Botox, Xeomin, or Dysport is best for you.
-They will also be able to discuss other treatments that may be better to help your areas of concern.
-To see an experienced injector in New York City, you can contact Board Certified Plastic Surgeon Dr. Matthew Schulman.